-After the analysis and during the final fourth stage, a new synthesis emerged with the conclusions referring to the patterns and trends/tendencies in the implementation practices of the various RRI keys.
-Some examples can be, for instance, that in relation to the RRI unified approach there are the theory-oriented and the practice-oriented approaches.
+After the analysis, during the fourth and final stage, a new synthesis emerged with its conclusions referring to the trends in the implementation practices of the various RRI keys.
+For instance, in relation to the RRI-unified approach there are both theory-oriented and practice-oriented approaches.
 In the former category, a usual procedure is the investigation of the current RRI situation in a specific field (conducting a literature review, examining RRI discourse) or the creation of an exemplar implementation plan or an RRI framework (e.g. the RESPONSIBLE INDUSTRY framework).
-In the latter case, various RRI-related experiments and action plans actually take place, resulting in new governance structures and in institutional transformations in the engaged RFPOs (e.g. FIT4RRI, FOTRRIS).
-An additional example refers to the key of Gender Equality, where all the RFPOs aiming to establish gender equality within their organizations develop context-based Gender Equality Plans, that are accompanied by various co-creation practices and usually result in the creation of toolkits with inspiring examples (e.g. EQUAL-IST) or in various sets of policies and guidelines (e.g. STAGES guidelines).
+In the latter case, various RRI-related experiments and action plans actually take place, resulting in new governance structures and in institutional transformations in the engaged Research-Funding and Performing Organisations (RFPOs; e.g. FIT4RRI, FOTRRIS).
+An additional example refers to the key of Gender Equality, where all the RFPOs aiming to achieve gender equality within their organisations develop context-based Gender Equality Plans, which are accompanied by various co-creation practices and usually result in the creation of toolkits with inspiring examples (e.g. EQUAL-IST) or in various sets of policies and guidelines (e.g. STAGES guidelines).

-Some broader conclusions after encountering the creation of Deliverable 3.2 and of the RRIGIP inventory as a holistic procedure, was undoubtedly that RRI aims at reflexive societies and is always context-dependent; hence the need for developing self-tailored RRI plans and profiles, based on each organization’s structures and needs.
+Some broader conclusions after the completion of Deliverable 3.2 and of the RRIGIP inventory, are undoubtedly that RRI aims to foster reflexive societies and is always context-dependent, hence the need for developing self-tailored RRI plans and profiles based on each organisation’s structure and needs.

-You can find the inventory of the 43 RRI Governance Innovation Practices (BUGIPs) by clicking here.
+You can find the inventory of the 43 RRI Governance Innovation Practices (RRIGIP) by clicking here.